Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Align with Totem {#cult-align-with-totem}
-Through ritual alignment, the character invokes their Totem’s supernatural power.
+Through ritual alignment, the character invokes their Totem's supernatural power.
 **Cost:** 1 PP
 **Effect:** Once per day, the character may use a Totem power a number of times equal to the Degrees of Success obtained on a Religion test performed the previous day (Difficulty 10; at least 1 Degree at 15).

 - **FOR / CHA – Domination:** The target suffers disadvantage on a test involving the character.
 - **CON / VOL – Resilience:** All disadvantages on a test are negated.
 - **SAG / PER – Focus:** The target loses all advantages on a test involving the character.
-- **AGI / RUS – Guile:** The target’s advantages become disadvantages on a test involving the character.
+- **AGI / RUS – Guile:** The target's advantages become disadvantages on a test involving the character.
 - **DEX / INT – Coordination:** The target loses one advantage, which the character gains for all resulting actions.

 If the Totem grants the same power twice, it also provides: